tverrbjelke/truecrypt_wrapper/README.md

 5. Restore official clean recently-used file.

 Caveats
 =======

-While you work with your mounted container, you work with a temporary recently-used file.
+While you work with your mounted container, you work with a temporary recently-used file where the bookmarking still is done.
 That will get wiped/deleted after you close TrueCrypt.

 So keep in mind: